Anglican Church involvement in the Northern Territory

 Anglicare NT Today

-Anglicare NT is now one of the largest providers of government-funded welfare, social justice and community development programs in the Northern Territory.
-With over 85 different programs operating in urban, rural, regional and remote communities, 400 staff, 250 volunteers and with 10 key established operational sites – Anglicare NT aims to make a difference in the lives of Territorians.
+Anglicare NT is now a significant provider of government funded welfare, social justice and community development programs in the Northern Territory.
+With over 85 different programs in urban, regional and remote communities, our staff work in partnership and continue to respond to the needs of Territorians.